konflux-ci/build-tasks-dockerfiles/sbom-utility-scripts/scripts/contextual-sbom/README.md

 into `DESCENDANT_OF` relationship.
 *We just established a proper relationship between parent of this parent (parent image and grandparent image).*
-No edit is done, when this parent image si built from scratch or oci-archive, or parent SBOM is missing aforementioned `package.annotations.comment` for any other reason (like SBOM was not produced by konflux?)
-OR when the parent image content already has a `DESCENDANT_OF` relationship set - it was contextualized.
+No edit is done, when this parent image;
+   -  is built from scratch or oci-archive,
+   -  parent SBOM is missing aforementioned `package.annotations.comment` for any other reason (like SBOM was not produced by konflux?),
+   - whe the parent image content already has a `DESCENDANT_OF` relationship set - it was contextualized already.

-This is a sanitation step ensuring that legacy-produced parent content follows rules of the contextual SBOM ending up with that parent is properly bounded by `DESCENDANT_OF` relationship to its grandparent image, before final contextual component content is created.
+    In general, this is a sanitation step ensuring that legacy-produced parent content follows rules of the contextual SBOM ending up with that parent is properly bounded by `DESCENDANT_OF` relationship to its grandparent image, before final contextual component content is created.
 Expected transformation (legacy and/or non-contextual parent SBOM):